Sunshine State Book Festival

 1:00 to 2:00 p.m.

-Best Western Gateway Grand is offering out-of-town authors and attendees rooms at a discounted rate.
-To receive the discount you must use this link and reserve your room before December 31, 2024.
+Best Western Gateway Grand, nearest hotel to Santa Fe College, is offering out-of-town authors and attendees rooms at a discounted rate.
+To receive the discount you must use this link and reserve your room before December 31, 2025.

 #sunshinestatebookfestival